briantruong777/briantruong777.github.io/_drafts/my-arch-linux-setup-2.0.md

 [`sd-encrypt`]: https://wiki.archlinux.org/title/Dm-crypt/System_configuration#Using_encrypt_hook

+#### Unified kernel image

-For [Secure Boot] support, we need to build a [unified kernel image].
-This packages the kernel and everything it needs into a single executable which makes it easy to sign with your MOK.
+Next, we will build a [unified kernel image].
+This packages the kernel and everything it needs into a single executable which will ensure that all relevant files are secured properly.
+Otherwise, it may be possible to manipulate other unsigned files without being detected by [Secure Boot].
+Some boot managers may correctly check all other files are signed properly, but it's hard to beat the simplicity of signing a single binary blob.

 [unified kernel image]: https://wiki.archlinux.org/title/Unified_kernel_image

+There are a variety of ways to build a [unified kernel image], but I'll stick with using mkinitcpio since it's the default way to build our initramfs for Arch Linux.

 TODO: Figure out secure boot

+#### Rebuild initramfs

 Don't forget to run `mkinitcpio -P` to rebuild your initramfs after you are done configuring it.
 Forgetting to do so likely means your system won't boot